-When an EPDM Rubber Roof Membrane is beyond repairs
+When is an EPDM Rubber Roof Roof beyond repair?

 EPDM Rubber Roofs also have its limits and when to stop repairing

 Most EPDM Rubber Roofs fail prematurely due to the adhesives that breakdown.
 Ultraviolet rays and the heat beating onto the black EPDM rubber roof causes the adhesives that bond the seams together to break down causing leaks.
 In most cases, an EPDM roof starts showing signs of failure between five and eight years.
 The repairs quickly escalate, and before you know it, you could have had a new roof for the price of all the repairs.